ZerBea/hcxdumptool/README.md

 Brief description
 --------------

-Stand-alone binary - designed to run on Raspberry Pi's with installed Arch Linux.
+Stand-alone binaries - designed to run on Raspberry Pi's with installed Arch Linux.
-It should work on other Linux systems (notebooks, desktops) and distributions, too.
+It may work on other Linux systems (notebooks, desktops) and distributions, too.

 Detailed description